Interpersonal relationship: Types

+Friendship

+Friendships are non-sexual, non-romantic interpersonal relationships.
+Social relations can be homosocial such as female bonding and male bonding or heterosocial such as cross-sex friendship.
+In some countries a reduction of friendships is observed, also called friendship recession or loneliness epidemic.

-Intimate relationships
+Intimate or sexual relationships

+An intimate relationship is an interpersonal relationship that involves emotional or physical closeness between people and may include sexual intimacy and feelings of romance or love.
+Intimate relationships are interdependent, and the members of the relationship mutually influence each other.
+The quality and nature of the relationship depends on the interactions between individuals, and is derived from the unique context and history that builds between people over time.

-Romantic relationships generally
+Romantic relationships

 Romantic relationships have been defined in countless ways, by writers, philosophers, religions, scientists, and in the modern day, relationship counselors.
 Two popular definitions of love are Sternberg's Triangular Theory of Love and Fisher's theory of love.
 Sternberg defines love in terms of intimacy, passion, and commitment, which he claims exist in varying levels in different romantic relationships.
 Fisher defines love as composed of three stages: attraction, romantic love, and attachment.

-Romantic relationships may exist between two people of any gender, or among a group of people (see polyamory).
+Romantic relationships can have great social and cultural variability, and may for example exist without any sexual intimacy, between people of any gender, or among a group of people, as in polyamory or open relationships.

 Romance

 While many individuals recognize the single defining quality of a romantic relationship as the presence of love, it is impossible for romantic relationships to survive without the component of interpersonal communication.
 Within romantic relationships, love is therefore equally difficult to define.
 Hazan and Shaver define love, using Ainsworth's attachment theory, as comprising proximity, emotional support, self-exploration, and separation distress when parted from the loved one.
-Other components commonly agreed to be necessary for love are physical attraction, similarity, reciprocity, and self-disclosure.
+Other components commonly associated with love are physical attraction, similarity, reciprocity, and self-disclosure.